MichaelRCruz/thoughts/README.md

 Now what you see above is a pretty straightforward way to represent some sort of meta-like substate "gauging" up or "gauging" down the scope.

 `a`, `x`, `z` all symbolize time in a linear fashion form `a` to `z` likewise for `x` and `o` but as intermediate states with x being within any incremental gauge that can only factor up and factor down by 10.

-Next, I will explore how to apply this thinking to a fully nested application including details on authentication strategy lifecycles maybe hopefully

 TODO: stuff